Lectors

 Notes/Reminders for ALL Liturgical Ministers

-If for some reason you cannot serve at the Mass you are scheduled for, please arrange ahead of time for a substitute.
-If you are unable to find a replacement, please let the Sacristan for your assigned mass know you are unable to be there.
+If, for some reason, you cannot serve at the Mass you are scheduled for, please arrange ahead of time for a substitute.

-You are expected to arrive at least 15 minutes prior to your assigned Mass.
-Check in with the serving Sacristan.
+You will be expected to arrive at least 15 minutes before your assigned Mass.
+Check-in with the serving Sacristan.

-The email address for any communicaton regarding the scheduling of lectors is: ministersscheduling@sjvparish.com
+The email address for any communication regarding the scheduling of lectors is: ministersscheduling@sjvparish.com

 LECTORS - Proclaimers of the WORD

-Thank you all so much for volunteering to serve at the Holy Mass of the Eucharist.
+Thank you all so much for volunteering to serve.

 Please email me at: ministersscheduling@sjvparish.com to add your name to a date/time on the schedule.